piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

 Max
 ~~~

-Returns maximum of rows which match the query.
+Returns the maximum for a given column:

 .. code-block:: python